deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``cohort_id``
      - integer
-     - The numeric ID of the cohort group.
+     - The numeric ID of the cohort.
    * - ``cohort_name``
      - string
-     - The display name of the cohort group.
+     - The display name of the cohort.

 ``edx.cohort.user_add_requested``
 *********************************

-When an instructor or course staff member adds a student to a cohort group on the Instructor Dashboard, the server emits an ``edx.cohort.user_add_requested`` event.
-Course team members can add students to a cohort group individually, or by uploading a CSV file of student cohort group assignments.
+When an instructor or course staff member adds a student to a cohort on the Instructor Dashboard, the server emits an ``edx.cohort.user_add_requested`` event.
+Course team members can add students to a cohort individually, or by uploading a .csv file of student cohort assignments.

 **Event Source**: Server